-Diamcor Mining Inc. is a junior mining and exploration company incorporated in the Province of British Columbia under the Business Corporations Act (BC) with an established operational history of supplying rough diamonds to the world market from previous projects, which is now developing and advancing the Krone-Endora at Venetia project.
-The Company has established strategic industry relationships within the Republic of South Africa, Canada, the United States, China and Brazil.
+Diamcor Mining Inc. ("Diamcor" or the "Company") is a junior mining and exploration company incorporated in the Province of British Columbia under the Business Corporations Act (BC) with an established operational history of supplying rough diamonds to the world market.
+The Company pursues diamond related properties in South Africa and other diamond producing countries.
+Diamcor is currently developing and advancing its Krone-Endora at Venetia project in South Africa.
 The Company's common shares trade on the TSX Venture Exchange under the symbol "V.DMI", and on the OTCQX International tier in the United States under the symbol "DMIFF".

 Diamcor's principal business is the identification, acquisition, exploration, evaluation, operation, and development of unique diamond based resource properties with a specific focus on the mining segment of the diamond industry.
-The Company acquired the Krone-Endora at Venetia project from DeBeers and has established a long-term strategic alliance and secured attractive financing with world famous luxury retailer Tiffany & Co.
+The Company acquired the Krone-Endora at Venetia project from De Beers and has established a long-term strategic alliance with and secured attractive financing from, world famous luxury retailer Tiffany & Co.
 The Company's strategy is to be a producer and supplier of quality rough diamonds to reputable diamond purchasing entities serving the global diamond market.